arlene14ko/unit-testing/README.md

           - this is where the get_users fixture is stored so it can be accessed in any python file.

       2. **test_program_with_pytest.py**
-          - this contains the tests using pytest, Mock object, and other pytest features for all the functions in program.py
+          - this contains the tests using pytest, Mock object, fixture, parametrization, accessing conftest and other pytest features for all the functions in program.py

       3. **test_program_with_unittest.py**
           - this contains the tests using unittest, pytest, and Mock objects  for all the functions in program.py